SuuTTT/hsd3/learn_hsd3/LearnMe.md

-this is my gpt generated notes of learning the hsd3 repository.
+note: this doc is assisted heavily by GPT4
 ## Prelude: learn by homework (not GPT genrated)
 I create a hsd3_learn dir, that contains the commented version of the original code.
 I make a try to let gpt4 turn the code into a programming homework (the one in Stanford CSw224 GNN) usng the promtps like